 - 9.1 Where an employee raises an appeal against a capability decision, a further hearing needs to be arranged.
-The appeal will be heard by a member of Senior Management Team, the Chief Executive or the Personnel Committee Appeals Panel, whichever is relevant.
-The relevant person/ panel will be a higher level than the manager issuing the penalty.
-Written submissions must be lodged with the OD Team no later than 10 working days from the date the decision was received by the employee.
+The appeal will be heard by a member of SLT or RCH Group's Remuneration & Nominations Committee, whichever is relevant.
+The relevant person will be a higher level than the manager issuing the penalty.
+Written submissions must be lodged with the HR Team no later than 5 working days from the date the decision was received by the employee.
 Where this timescale for lodging an appeal is breached, RCH reserves the right to record this fact and notify the employee accordingly thus ending the process. - 9.2 In the event that an appeal hearing does take place, the person(s) chairing the appeal is not expected to "re-try" the original matter in full.
 In any appeal, the employee may lodge grounds for appeal in advance or simply state these at the meeting.
 The person(s) hearing the appeal can then conduct any further enquiries felt necessary in examining the appeal grounds.
-An employee will have the right to representation by his/her trade union official or a fellow employee of his/her choice at any appeal hearing. - 9.3 Capability appeals hearings shall be entitled to confirm capability decisions, dismiss capability decisions or substitute a lesser penalty.
-The decision of the appeal made by a member of the Senior Management Team, Chief Executive or the Personnel Committee Appeals Panel, whichever is relevant, will be final.
+An employee will have the right to representation by his/her trade union official or a fellow employee of his/her choice at any appeal hearing.

+9.3 Capability appeals hearings shall be entitled to confirm capability decisions, dismiss capability decisions or substitute a lesser penalty.
+The decision of the appeal made by a member of the SLT or RCH Group's Remuneration & Nominations Committee, whichever is relevant, will be final.